Train a Model

 output_path

-– The path to the S3 bucket where SageMaker stores the model artifact and training results. -
+– The path to the S3 bucket where SageMaker AI stores the model artifact and training results. -

 sagemaker_session